 Building a Better Breakfast

-How many times have you heard that breakfast is the most important meal of the day?
+Have you ever wondered how important is breakfast?
+Or heard that breakfast is the most important meal of the day?
 Although you may be tired of hearing it, it is especially true for athletes.
-Eating breakfast has many benefits for the mental and physical health of an athlete, but it typically loses the morning battle of Breakfast vs. Sleep.
-Before you hit snooze to skip breakfast and get a few more extra minutes of sleep, let’s talk about why breakfast is worth your while as an athlete, what you should eat, and how to make it happen!
+Eating breakfast has many benefits for the mental and physical health of an athlete, but it typically loses the morning battle of breakfast vs sleep.
+Before you hit snooze to skip breakfast and get a few extra minutes of sleep, let’s talk about why breakfast is worth your while as an athlete, what you should eat, and how to make it happen!

 For starters, here are a few practical reasons that breakfast can be beneficial to an athlete:

 - Boost energy and metabolism.
 When an athlete sleeps, their metabolism slows down to restore the body.
 Eating breakfast kick starts metabolism and fuels the body and brain-- especially if you have an early morning workout.

 - Food is fuel.
 After a night of sleep, an athlete’s gas tank is empty, which can cause the morning sluggish and tired feeling.
 Eating breakfast fills the tank with proper fuel to endure long practices, workouts, and games.

 - Get on a fueling schedule.
 Getting in the habit of starting your day with breakfast will most likely set you up for better success the rest of the day.
 If you can prep an on-the-go breakfast and grab to-go snacks while you’re at it, you’re setting a good foundation to build better fueling habits and perform better day in and day out.

 - Stay fueled and focused.
 An athlete’s brain needs food in order to function properly and think clearly.
 The brain uses 20% of the glucose/food supply to function normally.
 Therefore, it needs to be fueled like any other muscle so that it can do its job on the field (and in the classroom).